Blather:

-Crumb was so enamored of the Beau Hunks' masterful performances of the Shield charts, he rendered the sketch (at right) and offered it free of charge to the band to use as CD cover art.
+Crumb was so enamored of the Beau Hunks' masterful performances of the Shield charts, he rendered a portrait of the composer (at right) and offered it free of charge to the band to use as CD cover art.

 Now Steve Cloutier, working with Shield historian/graphic designer Piet Schreuders, has launched a new site devoted to the composer.